yeonhwanp/CFG-XR-Project/README.md

 # MIT-CSAIL CFG: XR Project

-This project aims to bring a mixed reality interface for robotic design combining the technologies of the MagicLeap headset and LeapMotion sensor.
+Bring robots to life in a mixed reality enviornment using gestures!

 ## Features
 - Record natural gestures with the LeapMotion's sensors to create robot links and joints in a mixed reality space.